Skip to content Skip to footer navigation

 With a range of products on the market, what makes us choose one blood pressure monitor to test over another?
 As with most of our product testing, our aim is to test the majority of brands on the market and focus on what you're most likely to see in stores.

-Our overall score is a measure of both accuracy and ease of use.
+Our testing of blood pressure monitors is a measure of both accuracy and ease of use.

-Before testing begins, we ensure each triallist is well rested and our tester, Matthew, implements a one-minute interval between each reading to allow the test subject's blood pressure to return to normal.
-Our test panel is made up of triallists from a wide range of ages and fitness levels so we can test how each monitor performs across a diverse range of physiologies.
+Before testing begins, we make sure each triallist is well rested and our tester, Matthew, implements a one-minute interval between each reading to allow the test subject's blood pressure to return to normal.
+Our test panel is made up of volunteers from a wide range of ages and fitness levels.

-Ease of use score is an assessment of a number of elements when using the blood pressure monitor, including the instructions, ease of fitting and operating the monitor, comfort, screen quality and the information displayed on the screen or, in the case of app-based monitors, via your phone.
-Our trialists are asked to fit each cuff themselves so we can evaluate ease of use from the perspective of the home user.
+This score is an assessment of a number of elements when using the blood pressure monitor, including the instructions, ease of fitting and operating the monitor, comfort, screen quality and the information displayed on the screen or, in the case of app-based monitors, via your phone.
+Our triallists are asked to fit each cuff themselves so we can evaluate ease of use from the perspective of the home user.

 Validation

-This is separate to how CHOICE tests and is a specification note where we research whether the blood pressure monitor has been validated by any medical research organisation to see whether it is giving accurate results.
+This is separate to our testing and is a specification note where we research whether the blood pressure monitor has been validated by any medical research organisation to see whether it is giving accurate results.
 Where a blood pressure is not validated, it means we cannot recommend it.

 Test criteria explained